 Getting Ahead in a Competitive World

 The road to college is an individual journey; each child has their own path.
 As the only Jewish K-12 college preparatory school in Broward County, the responsibility of preparing our students for successful and rewarding academic careers is a sacred duty to our students and their families.
-Working together with students and their parents, Posnack’s guidance and college counseling team help students discover the schools that are right for them.
-This process begins in Middle School, with an introductory meeting with the college advisor in 8th grade.
+Working together with students and their parents, Posnack School guidance and college counseling team help students discover the schools that are right for them.
+This process begins in middle school, with an introductory meeting with the college advisor in 8th grade.
 Students participate in individual and class meetings with the college advisor and the guidance team over the next 4 years.

 College Success Starts with a Posnack School Diploma

 - Posnack School graduates rank in the top 5% nationally

 - Fischer High School students have garnered many awards and scholarships including the National Merit Scholarship, Coca-Cola Scholars, Nordstrom Scholarship, National Council of Jewish Women Scholarship, Ford Salute to Education, as well as a Silver Knight Awards and Honorable Mentions across various categories

 - 80% of Fischer High School students who apply to the University of Florida are accepted